omerbenda98/modern-project/README.md

 # Flight Deals Website

 This website is a platform where users can search for and view available flights deals.
 Users can register and login to view the flights and add them to their favorites list.
-Additionally, business clients can edit and delete flight deals.
+Additionally, business clients can add, edit and delete flight deals.
 The flights can be displayed in carousel, gallery, and list modes, and can be sorted alphabetically.

 ## Features